All about Ayurveda & Medicinal Plants

 Plant description:

-Silk cotton tree is a deciduous, big tree mostly found in tropical areas, Western ghat areas, grow up to 60 m tall and up to 120 inches in diameter, bark is scaly, dark brown, full of covered with thorns.
-The leaves are large, glabrous, leaflets 3 to 7, entire, lanceolate, arranged oppositely and spirally at the branch apex, dark green, up to 15 cm long and 3 cm wide, stamen are pinkish brown, blossoming in January to March, trees bear gorgeous red-colored flowers.
-The fruits are green, the size of a ping-pong ball, in the maturity; it burst out cotton like fibrous stuff with small black seed.
-Wood is using to make plywood, sticks and match boxes.
+The silk cotton tree is a deciduous, big tree mostly found in tropical areas, and Western ghat areas, grows up to 60 m tall and up to 120 inches in diameter, the bark is scaly, dark brown, full of covered with thorns.
+The leaves are large, glabrous, leaflets 3 to 7, entire, lanceolate, arranged oppositely and spirally at the branch apex, dark green, up to 15 cm long and 3 cm wide, the stamen is pinkish brown, blossoming in January to March, trees bear gorgeous red-colored flowers.
+The fruits are green, the size of a ping-pong ball, in maturity; it burst out cotton-like fibrous stuff with small black seeds.
+Wood is used to make plywood, sticks, and match boxes.
 The leaves are food for larvae of some Lepidoptera.
+Useful plant parts:

 Root